 - Tackled livability issues alongside our business and nonprofit partners and created programs like Keep It Pretty, Rose City, aimed at bringing Portlanders together to keep our city clean

 Portland, I’m ready to keep going, listening to you, learning from our shared experiences, and building on our record of progressive leadership.

-The work is not yet done, and I’m asking for your help in continuing to get us there.
+Our work is not yet done, and we need steady leadership to get us there.
 We’re strongest when we work together as one vibrant, powerful, engaged community.
+There are many challenges we face.
+We are in the midst of a pandemic, the ensuing economic crisis, racial justice reckoning, and facing the constantly growing effects of climate change.
+We have an incredible amount of work ahead, and need continued leadership now more than ever.
 So I’m here, and I’m ready to keep going for these next four years.

 I hope you’ll join me.